skip to main content

 Test takers can sit either the March or September test and use the results of either to apply to Australian, Irish and UK programs.
 Test takers may choose to sit more than one test and use the best score in their application.
 There is no restriction on the number of times an eligible test taker may sit GAMSAT.

 Test takers that have more than one current GAMSAT score may use their best score when applying for admission to graduate-entry programs.
 You should bear in mind that Admissions Committees may set thresholds for the section scores as well as for overall scores.
-If you have more than one eligible set of scores and are uncertain which scores to use for your application, you should contact your preferred schools for advice.
+If you have more than one eligible set of scores and are uncertain which scores to use for your application, you should contact your preferred university or admissions office for advice.

 Withholding of results